-- 1. In the Policies tab of the selected agent group, go to the section Scheduled tasks and click on Add a scheduled task. - Enter a name for the task in the Run custom script window. - a.
+- 1. In the Scheduled tasks tab of an agent group, go to the section Scheduled tasks and click on Add a scheduled task. - Enter a name for the task in the Run custom script window. - a.
 To the right of the Script field, click on + to add the script to run. - b.
-In the Arguments field, specify the arguments to add when the script is run. - c.
-In the Run in list, choose Local service because this is an account with restricted privileges.
-Do not choose Interactive session or System accounts unless absolutely necessary. - 4.
-Under Triggers, select one or several events that will trigger the execution of the script: - Enable Every to launch the script at the regular interval that you specify. - Enable Network event to launch the script if the network interface does not stay the same on the workstation, e.g., if it is connected to a WiFi network, if it is a laptop plugged into a docking station, etc. - 5.
+In the Arguments field, specify the arguments to add when the script is run. - In the Run in list, choose Local service because this is an account with restricted privileges.
+Do not choose Interactive session or System accounts unless absolutely necessary.

+- 4. Under Triggers, select one or several events that will trigger the execution of the script: - Enable Every to launch the script at the regular interval that you specify. - Enable Network event to launch the script if the network interface does not stay the same on the workstation, e.g., if it is connected to a WiFi network, if it is a laptop plugged into a docking station, etc. - 5.
 Click on OK.

-All scripts that were declared in SES Evolution appear in the Script list.
-Select an existing script and click on to view it or to import a new version of the script.
+All scripts that w ere declared in S ES Evolution appear in the Script list.
+Sel ect an existing script and click on to view it or to import a new versi on of the script.

-7.1.3 Creating scheduled scans
+7.1.5 Creating scheduled Yara scans

-Scheduled scans make it possible to automatically run Yara scans on agents at regular intervals.
-For further information, refer to the section Running Yara scans on SES Evolution agents.
+Scheduled scans make it possible to automatically run Yara scans on user workstations at regular intervals.
+For further information, refer to the section Running Yara scans.